Theblockbuster1/WireSplit/README.md

 Optionally, you can change the DNS records in `settings.json`.
 These are the DNS records that will be used in WireGuard.
 I set them to Cloudflare DNS by default.

 If you want to add a domain to `settings.json`, you should probably make sure its not in `custom_filter.txt`.
 If it is, you can remove it.

+This app assumes that you use a decent ad-blocker, because by default it doesn't VPN ad domains.